 We might not always appreciate it but we are a pretty lucky fan base at the Arsenal.
 We have witnessed many top quality players over the years and obviously it depends how far back you go.
 In recent years at least we have had players like Thierry Henry, Dennis Bergkamp, Patrick Vieira, Santi Cazorla, Mesut Özil and Alexis Sanchez to name but a few.
 I may have forgotten a few in between, blast my selective memory.
+Anyone have any special offers going for memory enhancing?

 You have to think that most players, whether they are young prospects or established players must be blessed with a certain amount of ability to get any sort of a chance at Arsenal football club.
 Some take to it like a duck to water and use the platform to elevate themselves to higher and higher levels, some players take a little longer to impress before it all clicks but many fall away and fail to make the grade.
 But it is not always about talent or ability, sometimes it is about circumstance.